insanity54/ipfs-play/README.md

 # ipfs-play

 helps save and load game data and hiscores into ipfs.
+I made this intending to use it during the next [ludum dare](https://ludumdare.com/compo) game jam.

 uses the [ipfs api](https://www.npmjs.com/package/ipfs-api)